Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

 \end{lemma} \begin{proof} Observe that

 Hence,

-\end{proof} The above Lemma quantifies the intuition that in order to have a small regret we have to select the suboptimal arms less often then the best one.

-We are now ready to prove the regret guarantee of the ETC algorithm. \begin{theorem} Assume that the losses of the arms minus their expectations are $1$-subgaussian and $1\leq m \leq T/d$.
-Then, ETC guarantees a regret of
+\end{proof} The above lemma quantifies the intuition that in order to have a small regret, we have to select the suboptimal arms less often than the best one.
+We are now ready to prove the regret guarantee of the \ac{ETC} algorithm. \begin{theorem} Assume that the losses of the arms minus their expectations are $1$-sub\-gauss\-ian and $1\leq m \leq T/d$.
+Then, \ac{ETC} guarantees a pseudo-regret of

-\end{theorem} \begin{proof} Let's assume without loss of generality that the optimal arm is the first one.
+\end{theorem} \begin{proof} Without loss of generality, let's assume that the optimal arm is the first one.

 So, for $i\neq 1$, we have

 From Lemma~\ref{lemma:subgauss_properties}, we have that $\hat{\mu}_{md,i} -\mu_i -(\hat{\mu}_{md,1}-\mu_1)$ is $\sqrt{2/m}$-subgaussian.
 So, from Theorem~\ref{thm:conc_subgaussian}, we have